fxdx/integralspython/README.md

-"# integralspython"
-Calculating integrals and plotting functions using numpy and matplot lib
+Program calculating integrals and plotting functions using numpy and matplotlib